Virendra-94/Ai_Voice_agent/README.md

 - The application will start listening for voice input once it runs.
 - You can interact with the AI agent "James" by speaking into your microphone.
-- James will respond using synthesized voice and will handle tasks like table reservations and order-taking.
+- James will respond using synthesized voice and will handle tasks like providing car information, booking test drives, and confirming reservations.

 ## Notes